syncfusion-content/maui-docs/MAUI/Busy-Indicator/AnimationType.md

 ![Double Circle](Images/AnimationType/DoubleCircle.png)

-### Global
+### Globe

 The Globe animation is an one of the built-in animations in [SfBusyIndicator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Core.SfBusyIndicator.html?tabs=tabid-1).
 Refer to the following code example.
-Here, we’ll set the animation type as `Global`
+Here, we’ll set the animation type as `Globe`

 {% tabs %}